frederic-perez/AmE-dictionary/data/idioms.md

 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_
 __muckamuck__
 __mud shark__ _US black_ A white man or woman who prefers black partners.
+__mud-shark__ In the novels by James Ellroy, the term “mud-shark” is used to refer to a type of predatory behavior, often associated with characters who engage in morally questionable or criminal activities.
+The term “mud-shark” is symbolic of the predatory nature of certain characters, reflecting their willingness to exploit others for personal gain or pleasure.
-__muddle along__ To attempt to proceed or continue doing something despite being unprepared or lacking the required skills, organization, resources, etc. _I forgot my notes for the presentation, so I just had to muddle along off the top of my head._ _The company fell into disarray after the CEO was arrested, but we’ve been muddling along ever since._
+__muddle along__ :two: “Muddle along” is an idiomatic expression that means to manage or cope with a situation or task in a way that’s somewhat disorganized or unsystematic, but still effective.
+It suggests that someone is making progress, even if it’s slow or messy.
+To progress in confusion; to continue awkwardly.
+To attempt to proceed or continue doing something despite being unprepared or lacking the required skills, organization, resources, etc. _I forgot my notes for the presentation, so I just had to muddle along off the top of my head._ _The company fell into disarray after the CEO was arrested, but we’ve been muddling along ever since._
 __muddy the water(s)__ To introduce something, typically information, to an issue or situation that makes it less clear or more confusing.
 __mug__ _Getting your mug on TV._
 __mull over__ :two::dart: To ponder or consider something.
 A noun or pronoun can be used between “mull” and “over.” _I need some time to mull over the options before I pick one._